Related Person Transaction Policy

 - any person who is known to be the beneficial owner of more than 5% of any class of the Company's voting securities;

-- any immediate family member of any of the foregoing persons, which means any child, stepchild, parent, stepparent, spouse, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law of the director, executive officer, nominee or more than 5% beneficial owner, and any person (other than domestic employees or tenant) sharing the household of such director, executive officer, nominee or more than 5% beneficial owner; and
+- any immediate family member of any of the foregoing persons, which means any child, stepchild, parent, stepparent, spouse, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law of the director, executive officer, nominee or more than 5% beneficial owner, and any person (other than domestic employees or tenants) sharing the household of such director, executive officer, nominee or more than 5% beneficial owner; and

 The Committee shall consider all of the relevant facts and circumstances available to the Committee, including (if applicable), but not limited to: